gisaia/ARLAS-server/docs/arlas-collection-model.md

 ## RASTER TILES

 If the data in the collection are metadata of images and the images are available as 256x256 px tiles through a WMTS or X/Y/Z service (top left corner is 0/0), then ARLAS can, for a given tile, dynamically stack the tiles aligned with the requested one and for the images matching a given filter.
+In case the tile server does not provide the tiles always with the right size (too big), then you can set the `raster_tile_width` and `raster_tile_height` to the desired dimensions, such as 256 or 512.
+A crop operation is done to meet the right size when the tile is too big.
+The "too small" case is not handled.

 ```JSON
    "ratser_tiles": {